HL7 FHIR is a draft standard developed by HL7 with the goal of streamlining the data exchange process

 FHIR’s “Resources” and How It Benefits the Provider

 In essence, FHIR is an efficient way for providers to exchange healthcare-related information in a variety of contexts, such as in-patient, ambulatory care, acute care, long-term care, community care, allied health, etc. The most important part about FHIR to providers is FHIR’s implementation through its Resources.
 Resources are similar to, as they state on their website, “paper ‘forms’ reflecting different types of clinical and administrative information that can be captured and shared.”
 FHIR designates a template for each Resource or “form “.

 FHIR’s Resources makes it easier for systems to exchange very specific amounts of data, “each Resource defines a small amount of highly-focused data.
 A single resource doesn’t say very much, but a collection of Resources taken together creates a useful clinical record.”

 Government Health IT provides an interesting analysis on FHIR’s benefits.
 The common standard in health information technology today is HL7 CDA, where the protocols designate systems to send entire documents of data during a request.
 If a doctor needs specific information on a patient, systems must send entire documents to fulfill that request.
 Not only is this taxing on the system, doctors must scan through entire documents for one specific piece of information.
 With FHIR, each Resource can be sent without the entire clinical record.
 This allows for a faster and much more efficient exchange of health information.

 FHIR With PrognoCIS

 PrognoCIS is closely watching the development of FHIR.
-While currently in a draft stage, FHIR has the potential to be an elegant and simple solution to health care information exchange.
-With FHIR, PrognoCIS can streamline the way its manages data and improve workflow for providers.
+While currently in a draft stage, FHIR has the potential to be an elegant and simple solution to healthcare information exchange.
+With FHIR, PrognoCIS can streamline the way it manages data and improves workflow for providers.